Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 ### Modifying A Value

 Modifying the contents of a nested dictionary follows the syntax rules we've seen before.
-We want to re-assign a value, so we use the assignment operator.
+To re-assign a value, we use the assignment operator.

 Observe these examples:
 ```python